linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/Bond Math - the Theory Behind the Formulas.md

 This is greater than the bond price of \(50,856,523 found earlier, where it is calculated using the (lower) LIBOR discount factors.

 The key point is that it would be incorrect to assume that the implicit floating-rate bond continues to be priced at par value.
-That would value the swap wrongly at  $1,104,920 (=$ 51,104,920 - $50,000,000).
-This "floater" should be treated as a risk-free security having a price greater than $50,000,000 because it is collateralized.
+That would value the swap wrongly at  $1,104,920 (=$ 51,104,920 - \$50,000,000).
+This "floater" should be treated as a risk-free security having a price greater than \$50,000,000 because it is collateralized.
 To get that price, assume that the implied forward rates based on the Is discount factors are the fixed rates on collateralized FRAs.
 That means the cash flows on the LIBOR floating-rate bond can be fixed via hedging.
-The value of the implicit floater is $50,245,902.
+The value of the implicit floater is \$50,245,902.

 $$
 \begin{array}{l} (\$ 50,000,000*0.5000\% *0.25*0.999750) + (\$ 50,000,000*1.5815\% \\ * 0.25 * 0.996910) + (\$ 50,000,000 * 2.6671\% * 0.25 * 0.991818) \\ + (\$ 50,000,000 * 3.7602\% * 0.25 * 0.983865) \\ + (\$ 50, 0 0 0, 0 0 0 * 0.
 9 8 3 8 6 5) = \$ 5 0, 2 4 5, 9 0 2 \\ \end{array}
 $$

-The difference in the (unrounded) values for the two implicit bonds is  $859,019, which is the same as found directly by discounting the$ 216,250 annuity with the Is discount factors.
+The difference in the (unrounded) values for the two implicit bonds is  \$859,019, which is the same as found directly by discounting the\$ 216,250 annuity with the Is discount factors.

 $$
 \$ 51,104,920 - \$ 50,245,902 = \$ 859,019